aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 unmodified to the destination resource will achieve the same effect of a textured quad blitter..
 The source and destination may be the same resource, but overlapping blits are not permitted.
+This can be considered the equivalent of a CPU memcpy.

+``blit`` blits a region of a resource to a region of another resource, including scaling, format conversion, and up-/downsampling, as well as a destination clip rectangle (scissors).
+As opposed to manually drawing a textured quad, this lets the pipe driver choose the optimal method for blitting (like using a special 2D engine), and usually offers, for example, accelerated stencil-only copies even where PIPE_CAP_SHADER_STENCIL_EXPORT is not available.

 ``resource_resolve`` resolves a multisampled resource into a non-multisampled one.
 Their formats must match.
 This function must be present if a driver